Mark Petty

 Mark Petty (born October 16, 1969) is an American former stock car racing driver from Randleman, North Carolina.
 He is the nephew of Richard Petty.
 He began competing in NASCAR Craftsman Truck Series in 2000 events in his career, earning one top-ten.
 He worked as a chassis specialist for Red Horse Racing.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)